Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

-While the above is fine for running an isolated expression or two, it is pretty inefficent: Python has to be loaded every time along with the huge Mathics3 program; all of the built-in functions need to be set up, and some of terminal interaction needs set up as well.
+While the above is fine for running an isolated expression or two, it is pretty inefficient: Python has to be loaded every time along with the huge Mathics3 program; all of the built-in functions need to be set up, and some of terminal interaction needs set up as well.